zidanehakim/zidanehakim/README.md

 ## :thought_balloon: About me

-- :technologist: I'm a backend developer, also a college student
+- :technologist: A backend developer
 - :sparkles: With experience in building full-stack websites, servers, smart contracts and machine learning related projects
 - :globe_with_meridians: Passionate about new technologies, including web development, AI, cloud, and blockchain, etc.
 - :mechanical_arm: Enjoy collaborating with teammates in hackathons and exciting projects